Weather API Integration

 """

-Correlates live weather with equipment telemetry, applying fallback chains
+Correlate a live observation with the latest equipment telemetry, applying a

 """